-Rather than spending that money, we decided to re-allocate that money towards our new “12 months of living expenses” goal.
+Rather than spending that money, we decided to reallocate that money toward our new “12 months of living expenses” goal.

-I'm not the only one who has taken financial action before making the leap.
-Michelle Schroeder-Gardner, the founder of Making Sense of Cents, took action to achieve financial goals before she left her job to focus on her blog.
+I’m not the only one who got my financial house in order before making the leap.
+Michelle Schroeder-Gardner, the founder of Making Sense of Cents, decided to achieve her financial goals before she left her job to focus on her blog.

-“My first step was to make sure that I was fully prepared,” she says.
-“I paid off my student loans completely; I made sure I made enough of an income; and I built up my emergency fund to make the switch go smoothly for me.”
+“My first step was to make sure that I was fully prepared,” Schroeder-Gardner says.
+“I paid off my student loans completely; I made sure I had enough of an income; and I built up my emergency fund to make the switch go smoothly for me.”

 If You Hate Your Job, Stop Wasting Time